 Biography of Michael Martin

 Michael Martin was born in Dublin in 1958 and although late to academic third level education, had another professional career spanning 23 years service in the Irish Navy and self employment since retirement in 1997.
-In June 2014 Michael took over as General Manager of the magnificent regency style Fota House, Arboretum and Gardens near Cobh in County Cork.
+From June 2014 to June 2016 Michael acted as General Manager of the magnificent regency style Fota House, Arboretum and Gardens near Cobh in County Cork.

 Having joined the Naval Service in 1975 as an enlisted man he rose through the ranks to become the youngest ever person in Ireland to be promoted into the rank of Warrant Officer at the age of 29 in 1987.
 During his Naval career a large number of courses were undertaken in a variety of areas including an apprenticeship, instructors courses, military and sea training, and a short advanced course on Nuclear, Biological and Chemical Defence with the Royal Navy in Portsmouth.